Research

 • Optimal Treatment Strategies and Personalized Medicine (Cheng)

-Faculty members also are extensively involved in statistical consulting, through the department’s Statistical Consulting Center, and in collaborative interdisciplinary research.
-Statistics faculty collaborate with researchers in the Departments of Biostatistics and Epidemiology in Pitt’s Graduate School of Public Health and the Department of Psychiatry in the University’s School of Medicine.
-Other areas of interdisciplinary collaboration include the University of Pittsburgh Cancer Institute and Pitt's Learning Research and Development Center.
+Faculty members are extensively involved in statistical consulting through the department’s Statistical Consulting Center and in collaborative interdisciplinary research.
+Statistics faculty collaborate with researchers in Biostatistics and Epidemiology within the Graduate School of Public Health and the Department of Psychiatry in the University’s School of Medicine.
+Additionally, faculty also work with the Children's and VA hospitals in Pittsburgh.
+Other areas of interdisciplinary collaboration include the Hillman Cancer Center and Pitt's Learning Research and Development Center.